The Egyptians - Society

 The ancient Egyptian people were grouped in a hierarchical system with the Pharaoh at the top and farmers and slaves at the bottom.
 The groups of people nearest the top of society were the richest and most powerful.

-The diagram below shows the structure of ancient Egyptian society.
+The diagram above shows the structure of ancient Egyptian society.